Jonathand77/Jonathand77/README.md

 <h1 align="center">Hi 👋, I'm Jonathan David Fernandez @Jonathand77</h1>
-<h3 align="center">Desarrollo web y desarrollo de software.</h3>
+<h3 align="center">Desarrollo web, Full Stack, MERN Stack, Software Development.</h3>

 - 🔭 I’m currently working on [Proyects](https://github.com/Jonathand77/wwe-database)

+- 🌱 I am currently training as a **systems engineer**

 - 🌱 I’m currently learning **DataBase, Programming Languages, Devops**

-- 👨‍💻 All of my projects are available at [link](https://jonathand77.github.io/mi-portafolio/)
+- 👨‍💻 All of my projects are available at [MyPortafolio](https://jonathand77.github.io/mi-portafolio/)

-- 💬 Ask me about **Introducción a la programación, Java, Python, HTML, CSS, JavaScript, Git, React.**
+- 💬 Ask me about **Introduction to programming, Java, Python, Frontend, Backend, Full Stack, MERN Stack, Dev, Git, React.**

 - 📫 How to reach me **jonathanfdez62@gmail.com**

-- ⚡ Fun fact **Soy una persona apasionada por el aprendizaje continuo y la resolución creativa de problemas.
-Mi experiencia abarca diversos campos, desde la programación y la investigación hasta la atención al cliente y la consultoría.
-Me destaco por mi habilidad para comunicarme de manera clara y efectiva, así como por mi capacidad para adaptarme rápidamente a nuevos entornos y desafíos.
-Disfruto trabajando en equipo, colaborando para alcanzar objetivos comunes y aportando ideas innovadoras.
-Mi enfoque proactivo y mi dedicación me han permitido desarrollar habilidades sólidas en múltiples áreas, como lo son el desarrollo web y desarrollo de software, siempre buscando superar expectativas y generar un impacto positivo en cualquier proyecto en el que participe.**
+- ⚡ Fun fact **I am a person passionate about continuous learning and creative problem solving.
+My experience spans diverse fields, from programming and research to customer service and consulting.
+I stand out for my ability to communicate clearly and effectively, as well as my ability to quickly adapt to new environments and challenges.
+I enjoy working in a team, collaborating to achieve common goals, and contributing innovative ideas.
+My proactive approach and dedication have allowed me to develop solid skills in multiple areas, such as web development and software development, always seeking to exceed expectations and generate a positive impact on any project I participate in.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">